How much time should I allow for the Malahat SkyWalk experience?

 We are in Vancouver Island’s Cowichan Valley, about a 30-minute drive north of Victoria.

-How long is the drive to the Malahat Skywalk from Victoria?
+How long is the drive to the Malahat SkyWalk from Downtown Victoria?

 This should take just under an hour.